averma247/resetAssuredFrameWorkLala/README.md

 # RESTful APIs Automation test
 ## Pre-requisite
 1. Java above 1.5.
-2. Maven version above 3.0.
+1. Maven version above 3.0.
+1. Before executing the test, change the "existingOrderIDForDriveAway" with Orderid in Assiging state in config.properties file.
+Location of file is at "..\resetAssuredFrameWorkLala\src\test\resources\config.properties"

 ## How to install & Run in eclipse
 1. Please extract the project at your respective path.